Computer and Information Systems (MS)

 - Official transcripts of all undergraduate and graduate course work, sent directly to the Admissions Office.
 A bachelor’s degree from an accredited institution with an undergraduate GPA of at least 3.0 on a 4.0 scale is required.
 Applicants with undergraduate degrees from international universities must also submit a WES or ECE transcript analysis.

 - GRE or GMAT scores sent directly to the Computer Science department office.
-The GRE or GMAT can be waived for students from U.S. regionally accredited universities with computer science or management information systems majors, or others with undergraduate GPA above 3.2.
+The GRE or GMAT can be waived for students from U.S. regionally accredited universities with computer science, engineering, or management information systems majors, or others with undergraduate GPA above 3.2.

 - A resume that details the applicant’s education and work history (recommended, not required).